 My husband stopped smoking years more than thirty years ago.
 Yet, the damage to his lungs was there, getting worse in tiny increments of time until his symptoms began to interfere with his activities.
 It took time for us to realize a problem existed and more time for the doctors to decide upon a diagnosis.

 There are good things about this diagnosis.
 Knowledge is power.
 We know what the problem is and what we can do to make it better.
-New, improved medications are being developed as we speak.
+The air that you breathe is a phrase that has new meaning for us.
+We are vigilant about only visiting areas with air that won’t further irritate his lungs.
+And new, improved medications are being developed as we speak.

 We have made, and are working on, lifestyle changes.
 He’s receiving good medical care and responding to treatment.
 He does not need extra oxygen.